 Usually the optical pulse width is shortened in order to multiplex more channels within the fixed clock period.
 In addition, shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
 However, short pulse width results in heavy dispersion as traveling distance increases.
 Therefore, transform-limited pulse and dispersion slope compensation technique need to be used to reduce the dispersion effect on OTDM.

-Though the two technologies above have been used in optical communication to optimize the performance of the optical fiber, there are still limitations of current technologies and with continuously increasing data demand, new fiber approaches are needed.
+Though the two multiplexing techniques above have been used in optical communication to optimize the performance of the optical fiber, there are still limitations of current technologies and with continuously increasing data demand, new multiplexing techniques are needed.

 SDM is a technology that utilizes the spatial dimension to deliver simultaneously different data streams by creating parallel spatial channels.
 This technology is commonly used in multi-input multi-output (MIMO) system.
 MIMO incorporates at least two antennas at the transmitter side and at least two antennas at the receiver side.
 And MIMO signal processing is already widely used in current coherent optical transmission systems with polarization division multiplexing (PDM) over standard single-mode fibers.
 It is believed that by adopting strategies using multi-core and mutil-mode fibers, it is possible to achieve long-haul transmission distance and high speed data rates with high-density SDM.